Posted May 20, 2014Tweet

 No. You can only use the HARP mortgage program one time per home.
 If you used HARP 1, you cannot use HARP 2.0.
 The government makes no exceptions on this policy.

-No. All homes -- regardless of how far underwater they are -- are eligible for HARP.
+No. All homes -- regardless of how far underwater they are -- are eligible for the HARP program.

 Yes, you can use HARP even if you're really far underwater on your mortgage.
 There is no loan-to-value restriction under the HARP mortgage program so long as your new mortgage is a fixed rate loan with a term of 30 years or fewer.
 If you use HARP to refinance into an adjustable-rate mortgage, your loan-to-value is capped at 105%.